PaylineByMonext/payline-sylius/README.md

 This plugin integrate with native Sylius orders' workflow and provides the following features:
 It allows you to:
-* Do offsite payment on a payment page hosted by Monext
+* Do offsite payment on a payment page hosted by Monext.
-* Choose between immediate capture or only triggered by a specific order state (like capture at shipping)
+* Choose between immediate capture or only triggered by a specific order state (like capture at shipping).
-* Cancel payments (not partials)
+* Cancel payments (not partials).
-* Refund payments (not partials)
+* Refund payments (not partials).

 This plugin does not use features from Sylius Plus.

 ![Screenshot showing payment methods in shop](doc/monext_checkout.png)

+### Supported payment methods

+This plugin supports the following payment methods:

+* CB
+* Visa
+* Mastercard
+* American Express
+* ApplePay
+* GooglePay
+* Paypal
+* Bancontact
+* iDEAL
+* Klarna
+* Multibanco
+* MB Way

+You can also check [our documentation](https://docs.monext.fr/display/DT/Payment+Method) for more information about other supported payment methods.

 ## Installation